Linda Sarhan has been a freelance writer and researcher for 20+ years and has a B.A. in English and creative writing.

 When it comes to dining, the fork and knife are two essential utensils used in consuming food without creating a social faux pas and making a mess of your hands.
 However, for many people, the fork and knife are used in a way to simply shovel food into their mouths without any thought to proper etiquette.
 In many cases, people haven't been taught what the proper etiquette is when it comes to eating with a fork and a knife.

 There are two main styles when it comes to using fork and knife etiquette.
 These styles are continental style, commonly referred to as the European style, and American style.
-The first style is continental style, which originates in Europe.
-The second style is considered the American style, which originates in the United States.
 Both are accepted in most social dining situations, whether formal or informal.

 When using the Continental style, you place the fork in your left hand and cut with the knife in your right hand.
 Finger placement is essential in applying proper etiquette.
 When it comes to using the fork, insert the fork in the food item with the back of the fork facing away from you.
 As for finger placement, wrap your fingers around the spine of the fork with your index finger extended down.

 When you use the knife, you also extend your index finger along the spine of the knife to have a firm hold and to cut off a piece food with better ease.
 Keeping the fork in your left hand, you raise the fork without changing finger positioning to insert the piece of food into your mouth.
 After cutting a piece of food, you do not need to set the knife down if you plan to continue cutting the food in front of you with each bite.